 Interaction and behavior in comparison with other children of a similar age to demonstrate delay or altered behavior.

 Characteristics that are seen in the diseases associated with intellectual disability such as:

-- Downs syndrome: low set ears, Crimean crease, congenital heart lesions
+- Down syndrome: low set ears, Crimean crease, congenital heart lesions;